This look has been inspired by the recent NY Fashion Week Fall/Winter 2017.

 The bomber jacket, was preceded by and looked very similar to the letterman jacket (aka varsity jacket).
 Both originated in the US, former for aviators in the military and the latter at Harvard University.
 Amrita is bit confused as to if this particular jacket is a bomber or a varsity jacket.
 Although there are no giant letters on this one, the stripes on the neckline and wrists do indicate this could be a varsity jacket.
 What do you guys think?

-The combat boots have had many rebirths in the militaries around the world, but probably it’s current utility and style emanates from the Dr. Martens boots made first in the UK in the 1960s.
+The combat boots have had many rebirths in the militaries around the world, but probably its current utility and style emanates from the Dr. Martens boots, made first in the UK in the 1960s.
 The bomber jacket and combat boots have transitioned into the mainstream Western fashion from the US and European military uniforms.
-The styles gradually entered the culture from 1970s and have become staples in most fashion and entertainment genres.
-The gay communities, feminists, left-leaning artists and anarchists re-appropriated both the trends from the dreadful neo-Nazis in Europe and the US, around 1970s-1980s, and commandingly incorporated it into their symbolic anti-establishment statement looks.
+The military boots inspired styles gradually entered the non-combat streets in the 1970s and have become staples in any fashionista’s shoedrobe.
+The gay communities, feminists, left-leaning artists and anarchists re-appropriated both the trends from the dreadful neo-Nazis in Europe and the US, around 1970s, and commandingly incorporated it into their symbolic anti-establishment statement looks.

 These three items, bomber jacket, varsity jacket, and combat boots are genderless, sturdy, practical, and can be styled with many different items, thereby are versatile, a stylist’s favorite word!
 No wonder then that, their appeal runs strong and have been trending for long.
 More recently, Kanye West, brought back the bomber jacket in a big way with the launch of his clothing line Yeezy.
 Since we mentioned the hubby, let’s mention wifey, Kim Kardashian, when she tastefully dressed up her varsity jacket.